Hibou57/PostiATS-Utilities/README.md

 # PostiATS-Utilities

-Messages pretty printer, JSONized files cache, `which`‑like, a `ls`‑like and a `whatis`‑like utilities for ATS/Postiats (the latter may get a better name).
+Messages pretty printer, JSONized files cache, `which`‑like, an `ls`‑like and a `whatis`‑like utilities for ATS/Postiats (the latter may get a better name).

 Note this is not part of the official Postiats release and as much the repository name and the package name, use the name “PostiATS”, only to make their purpose clear.
 The use of this name here, does not imply any recommendation or endorsement.